sscu-budapest/datazimmer/docs/notebooks/doc-002-glossary.rst

       default)
    -  validation-environments (the default-environment by default)
    -  registry address (the SSCUB registry by default) TODO: link
-   -  imported_artifacts
+   -  imported_projects

-      -  either a list of artifact names to be imported, where other than name, all default values are used
+      -  either a list of project names to be imported, where other than name, all default values are used
-      -  or a dictionary, where the key is the artifact name (in the registry), and values are:
+      -  or a dictionary, where the key is the project name (in the registry), and values are:

          -  version (metadata version)